 After breakfast, we delve deep into the forest on a truffle hunt with a local Istrian family that has been hunting here for three generations.
 We join them for a foray and walk, learning about this skill.
 Of course, our experience wouldn't be complete without sampling all kinds of truffled goodies; including cheeses, spreads, jams, and even chocolate.

-On our way to Rovinj, we detour to one of the very best Croatian wineries, Roxanich, a chic wine estate that blends local heritage with modern design.
-Their selection ranges from light and refreshing whites and roses to the rich, long aged wines such as Teran.
+On our way to Rovinj, we detour to one of the very best Croatian wineries, Benvenutti, a family-owned wine estate focused on the traditional ways of aging wine in older and aromatically neutral oak barrels.
+Their selection ranges from light and refreshing whites to the rich, long aged wines such as Teran.
 They promise that we can taste sunshine trapped in their wine bottles.

 After checking in to our seaside design accommodation, we walk through this unique park and continue on to the Old Town where we meet our local guide for a city tour.
 The Old Town is topped by the church of St. Euphemia from where we enjoy the best sunset views.
 Today's dinner features succulent, day-boat seafood.